A Night of Philosophy and Ideas

 Taking place for the first time in Houston, A Night of Philosophy and Ideas has been held in diverse international cities, including Paris, New York, London, and Berlin, and serves to link Houston to the larger international discourse.
 Throughout the night and into the early morning, philosophers and performers will present topics and debate ideas on a wide range of issues pertaining to ecology, including how environmental concerns intersect with ethics, religion, anthropology and social justice.

 Participants will also enjoy musical performances, film screenings, and interactive performance artworks.
 NASA oceanographer Josh Willis will perform as Climate Elvis, addressing the science of climate change through popular performance.
 Artist Jae Rhim Lee will demonstrate the benefits of committing our bodies to a greener Earth through a special burial suit seeded with mushrooms.
 Open Dance Project will perform periodically in the galleries throughout the night.
-The evening will culminate in an exuberant midnight performance by Bayou City Brass Band.
+The evening will culminate in an exuberant midnight performance by New Orleans Hustlers Brass Band.

 The Moody has commissioned Houston-based artist Natasha Bowdoin (b.
 1981) to create a site-specific work that will fill the 24-foot wall of the Central Gallery.
 Known for her collage-based works made of cut paper and other materials, Bowdoin investigates the potential intersections of the visual and the literary, channeling the experience of reading into the activity of drawing while reimagining our relationship to the natural world.